List of Pakistani musicians

 This is an alphabetical list of musicians from Pakistan.
-The list includes musical bands, some groups and solo artists that were and are in the industry today.
-The list also includes film singers, folk singers, pop/rock singers, jazz musicians, rap artists, dj, qawwal and ghazal traditional artists.
+The list includes musical bands, some groups and solo artists that are or have been active in the industry.
+The list also includes film singers, folk singers, pop/rock singers, jazz musicians, rap artists, DJs, qawwal and ghazal traditional artists.
 Pakistani singers and bands became very popular and started to spring up during the early nineties, with pop, rock and Ghazal becoming more fashionable with the younger generations.